Types of Appeals

 Click on the tabs below to learn more about appeals.

 Property owners can appeal county assessed real estate values beginning January 1 each year.
 The deadline for appealing a value each year is the day the Board of Equalization and Review adjourns, which can be as early as April 1.

-The first step in appealing is an informal review.
+The first step in appealing is typically an informal review.
 This initial review is performed by a county real estate appraiser who will thoroughly review and consider your appeal.
 Once you are notified of the results of the review, you have the option of accepting the recommendation or appealing further.
-An informal review may be initiated by calling our appraisal office at 910-253-2811.
+An informal review may be initiated by filing an appeal online using the link below.

-Please note that you will be required to supply some specific information related to the property you are appealing, this information can be found on your valuation notice if you have it or by accessing the below link to search for your record.
+Please note that you will first need your parcel number and also be required to supply some specific information related to the property you are appealing, this information can be found on your valuation notice if you have it or by accessing the below link to Search for your record.